The Bell Colt All Transistor was manufactured by Bell Radio-Television Corporation Ltd in about 1961.

 An interesting ommission in the cabinets - blue is not advertised as an available colour.
 Also note the push-on plastic knobs appear to have metal inserts in the advert.

-Chassis Notes: The chassis appears to be a standard Bell Colt folded aluminium one with the centre cut out and replaced with paxilon or a similar type of insulating panel, which then has rivets or studs mounted in locations where components need to be connected.
+Chassis Notes (most schematics can be clicked to download a full size version): The chassis appears to be a standard Bell Colt folded aluminium one with the centre cut out and replaced with paxilon or a similar type of insulating panel, which then has rivets or studs mounted in locations where components need to be connected.
 No known schematic, one could potentially be reverse-engineered from this model.